rycus86/prometheus_flask_exporter/README.md

 See [https://github.com/rycus86/prometheus_flask_exporter/issues/4](https://github.com/rycus86/prometheus_flask_exporter/issues/4)
 for more details.

-Alternatively - since version 0.5.1 -, if you set the `DEBUG_METRICS`
+Alternatively - since version `0.5.1` - if you set the `DEBUG_METRICS`
 environment variable, you will get metrics for the latest reloaded code.
-These will be exported on the main Flask app, serving the metrics on a different port is not going to work most probably - e.g.
+These will be exported on the main Flask app.
-`PrometheusMetrics.start_http_server(..)` is not expected to work.
+Serving the metrics on a different port is not going to work most probably - e.g. `PrometheusMetrics.start_http_server(..)` is not expected to work.

 ## WSGI